 - Construction permits and parts certificates for accessories and add-on parts, if available

-Car insurance when buying a car in Germany for export
+Car insurance when purchasing a vehicle for export

 As stated above, you must make sure that you can legally drive the car in Germany.
 Even if it’s just going from where you bought it to an export facility, you need to take out insurance.